Блог

 Spend about sixty minutes on a city centre tasting loop; test several samples, then spend notes inside wanderlog; range of styles rises higher as you sample more.

-Planning Your Visit: Hours, Tickets, and Getting There
+Planning Your Visit: Opening Times, Tickets, and Getting There

-Planning Your Visit: Hours, Tickets, and Getting There
+Planning Your Visit: Opening Times, Tickets, and Getting There

-Book tickets online before visiting; lines form on weekends.
+Book tickets online before visiting; queues form at weekends.

-To reach spots, use metro, tram, or taxi; drivers may park in designated lots near entrances.
-If you drive, verify parking rules at each site; curbside spaces fill quickly.
+To reach spots, use the tube, tram, or taxi; drivers may park in designated car parks near entrances.
+If you drive, verify parking rules at each site; kerbside spaces fill quickly.